-Another popular app monetization strategy is the freemium/pay-for-premium model.
+Another popular app monetization strategy is the freemium model.
 It allows users to access basic features in an app for free.
 To access additional features, the user must pay for a premium version of the app.
 To tease the user with the capabilities available in the premium version(s), the app gives the user access to premium features for a short trial period.
 However, if a user doesn’t find the premium features enticing enough, they can still use the basic, free feature set.

 Many highly-successful apps like Spotify, TuneIn, and Evernote use this model.
 You may want to choose this option if you can create a free version that has a certain level of value on its own while reserving several value-enhancing features for the premium version(s).
 When planning how to build your app, think through which features may be best reserved for a premium version.

 3. In-App Purchases

 An in-app purchase model provides users with the ability to make purchases while using the app.
 While the freemium model is sometimes considered a subset of in-app purchases, these purchases typically consist of game currency, premium content, and other items.
 This is a popular monetization strategy with gaming apps, and there are a variety of options available.
 What you use will depend on the type of app you’re building and what user purchases make sense.

 4. Email Marketing